Contactless Latencies

 Unfortunately, the upper limit can not be determined.
 It could be up to several seconds or even minutes.
 Nobody knows how the wireless system will behave if there are several thousand bus validators hammering the network with two requests per second at the rush time.
 Nobody knows how the cellular system will behave if there are many phone calls, SMS, or emails at the same time in a specific region.
 Current open-loop pilot projects run relatively small number of open-loop transactions via wireless channels and there is no reliable empiric data.
 The situation is even worse: there cannot be reliable statistical data or estimates of that kind obtained because of many unpredictable influential factors impacting the wireless data system throughput.

-The TA computer host will require some time to process the transaction.
-We should reasonably allow at least 70 msec to process a validator request and prepare the response.
-Note, that this would be a pretty expensive and very fast host.
-We do not count here the time the host needs to “talk” to some other system such as Visa or MasterCard.
+The computer host will require some time to process the requests.
+We should reasonably allow at least 20 msec to process a request and prepare the response.
+We do not count here the time the host needs to “talk” to some other systems such as Visa or MasterCard.

 Authorization Latency (150 msec – 5 sec)